jamsocket/aper/book/src/implementing.md

 ```

 The last step is to make `TicTacToe` a valid `StateMachine`.
-We'll start by creating `TicTacToeMove`, which represents the
+We'll start by creating the transition type, `TicTacToeMove`.
-current player making a play for a given grid cell.
-The grid
+Usually transition types are `enum`s, but they don't have to be.
+In the case of Tic Tac Toe, there's only one type of move a
+player can make: to make their mark in an available grid space.
+We represent this one-and-only play with a `TicTacToeMove` struct,
-cell is provided by its flattened index.
+referencing the cell in play by the same flattened numbering
+scheme we used to implement the grid as a flat list.

 ```rust,noplaypen
 # use serde::{Serialize, Deserialize};